-A statement of major and minor course requirements for various curricula precedes the list of courses offered in each department and/or program, with a few exceptions.
-Information about curriculum requirements also is included in the appropriate school or college section of the catalog.
-In addition to major and minor course requirements, students also must meet general education requirements, college, and university degree requirements in order to earn an undergraduate degree.
+A statement of various major and minor course requirements (the curriculum) accompanies the list of courses offered in each department and/or program, with a few exceptions.
+In addition to major and minor course requirements, students also must meet general education requirements, the applicable college/school requirements, and university degree requirements in order to earn an undergraduate degree.

 The Undergraduate Curriculum Committee (UCC) is the curriculum review faculty body for all academic programs at the baccalaureate level.
 Membership of this committee consists of nine faculty, with proportional representation by college, and three students.
-The Provost, Registrar, a library representative, and the dean of each college serve as administrative consultants.
+The Provost, Registrar, Director of the Library, and the dean of each college serve as administrative consultants.

 The following is a list of course prefixes used by departments and programs at UWL.
 Each prefix is linked to courses carrying that prefix.

 - ACC: Accountancy